 └── Redis

-Since I could not decorate Redis, the next best thing was the ResponseCache class.
+Since I couldn't decorate Redis, the next best thing was the ResponseCache class.

 Making the service resilient to cache failure

-In order to avoid instantiating Redis during the initialization of the dependency graph, I created a proxy to ResponseCache, that would only require the actual service when one of its method is invoked.
+To avoid instantiating Redis during the initialization of the dependency graph, I created a proxy to ResponseCache, that would only require the actual service when one of its methods is invoked.
 I started by renaming ResponseCache as BasicResponseCache, then I added a ResponseCache interface.
-Because I don't use the dreadful Interface suffix I did not have to modify my code base, only to update my services configuration.
+Because I don't use the dreadful Interface suffix I didn't have to modify my code base, only to update my service configurations.

 And that was it!